kipppunkt/.github/profile/README.md

 What changed is the middle.
 The part between "here's what I want" and "here's a PR for you to review."
 That part is now automatable.
 Fully.
 No TUI or IDE.
 No pair-programming with a chatbot.

 That's what kipp•punkt does.
 Requirements go in.
 Features come out.
-You stay with the tools you already trust.
+You stay in control with the tools you already trust.

 ## Projects